intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

     train.py --remote_dir hdfs://path/to/remote/data
 ```
 In the `bigdl-submit` script script for running Orca programs on yarn-cluster mode:
-* `--master`: the spark master, set it to yarn when running programs on Yarn.
+* `--master`: the spark master, set it to yarn when running programs on Yarn;
-* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to cluster when running programs on yarn-cluster mode.
+* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to cluster when running programs on yarn-cluster mode;
-* `--archives`: set the option to the path of the Conda archive, which will be upload to remote resources(i.e. HDFS) and distributed between executors.
+* `--archives`: set the option to the path of the Conda archive, which will be upload to remote resources(i.e. HDFS) and distributed between executors;
-* `--conf spark.yarn.appMasterEnv.PYSPARK_PYTHON`: set the Python environment for the Application Master process launched on YARN, it will use the Python interpreter in `environment.tar.gz`.
+* `--conf spark.yarn.appMasterEnv.PYSPARK_PYTHON`: set the Python environment for the Application Master process launched on YARN, it will use the Python interpreter in `environment.tar.gz`;
-* `--conf spark.executorEnv.PYSPARK_PYTHON`: set the Python environment for executors on Yarn, it will use the Python interpreter in `environment.tar.gz`.
+* `--conf spark.executorEnv.PYSPARK_PYTHON`: set the Python environment for executors on Yarn, it will use the Python interpreter in `environment.tar.gz`;
-* `--py-files`: load dependency library to cluster and distribute between executors.
+* `--py-files`: upload Python dependency file(s) to cluster and distribute between executors;
 * `--remote_dir`: loda data from remote datasets path.
 For yarn-cluster mode, we recommend that you should use the datasets stored in remote resources like HDFS or S3 instead of downloading to avoid possible network connection errors.

 ## 4.3 Use `spark-submit`